L&D Travel Nurse Jobs in Michigan

 Labor and Delivery Travel Nurse Pay in Michigan

-• Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends
+• Competitive weekly pay in the current market range above, split between taxable wages and tax-free stipends

 • Tax-free housing stipend paid directly to you.
-You find and book your own place — Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
+You find and book your own place; Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
 (More on how that works in the FAQs, and in our guide to how travel nurse stipends work.)

-• Tax-free meals and incidentals (M&IE) stipend included in your package
+• Tax-free meals and incidentals (M&IE) stipend built into your package

 • Health, dental, and vision insurance

-• Travel reimbursement to and from your assignment
+• Travel reimbursement for getting to and from your assignment

 • Call pay on top of base, which matters in L&D since many contracts carry call to cover deliveries and OB emergencies around the clock

-• Completion bonuses on select contracts and a 401(k) with contribution options
+• Completion bonuses on select contracts plus a 401(k) with contribution options

 Want the full breakdown of how L&D pay is built across markets?
 Our travel labor and delivery nurse salary guide digs into stipends, call pay, and what moves the weekly number up or down.